 FRD Fire Resistance Directory

 Installer’s Qualifications.
-Provide data to shown that the firm has at least two years experience in the installation or application of systems similar in complexity to those required for this project.
-In addition, provide data to show that the firm is licensed by the manufacturer and has successfully completed at least 5 comparable scale projects using the manufacturer’s systems.
+Provide data to show that the firm has at least two years of experience in the installation or application of systems similar in complexity to those required for this project.
+In addition, provide data to show that the firm is qualified by providing at least 5 comparable scale projects using the manufacturer’s systems.

 Pre-Installation Conference